statistical-python/statistical-python.org/2024-landscape.md

 # 2024 Landscape Analysis

 Python is widely adopted in data science, and its use for statistics is expanding rapidly---particularly in education and applied research.
-The statistical ecosystem in Python is currently anchored by four major libraries:
+The statistical ecosystem in Python is currently anchored by six major libraries:

+- [numpy](https://www.numpy.org/), which provides fast, flexible array and numerical operations and underpins nearly all statistical and scientific computing in Python.
+- [pandas](https://www.pandas.org/), which offers intuitive, high-performance data structures for tabular and time series data, making data cleaning, wrangling, and exploration straightforward and efficient.
 - [scipy.stats](https://docs.scipy.org/doc/scipy/reference/stats.html), which provides a comprehensive suite of probability distributions, summary statistics, and basic statistical tests.
 - [statsmodels](https://www.statsmodels.org/), which offers tools for econometrics, classical statistics, and statistical modeling---including linear and generalized linear models, time series analysis, and hypothesis testing.
 - [scikit-learn](https://scikit-learn.org/), which is best known for machine learning but also supports some statistical modeling, offering a consistent API for predictive analytics and data preprocessing.